OxFloodNet/sensor-device/OxFloodNet_Sensor/README.md

 [ ] [ ] 0      - 15 Minutes (default)
 [ ] [x] 1      - 10 Minutes
 [x] [ ] 2      - 5 Minutes
-[x] [x] 3      - 20 Seconds
+[x] [x] 3      - 1 Minute
 </pre>

 The last jumper on the right is unused but is marked PWR.
+This for possible expanstion and additional sensors.

 <pre>